bitwalker/exrm/README.md

 end
 ```

-You can find the source code for my example application [here](https://github.com/bitwalker/exrm-test).
+You can find the source code for an example application [here](https://github.com/bitwalker/exrm-test), and an example umbrella application [here](https://github.com/bitwalker/exrm-umbrella-test).
 You should be able to replicate my example using these steps.
 If you can't, please let me know.